Ayoubbooob/Ayoubbooob/README.md

 I’m Ayoub BOUBKRIOUI, currently I’m a software Engineer Student & a Mobile Developer.
 I’m passionate about solving problems with convenient technologies.

-I code for fun and to make people lives’ easier.
+I code for fun and to make people's lives easier.
 I use the famous Flutter framework to develop Android applications.
 I usually use Java and its frameworks to develop backends.

 * :desktop_computer: I love helping people.